Talos assets not responsible for Gulf of Mexico oil spill

 In the wake of Hurricane Ida, Houston-based Talos Energy has clarified that its assets are not responsible for an oil release recently identified in the Gulf of Mexico.
 However, the company continues to work to contain the leak off the coast of Port Fourchon.

-Talos said in a statement last Tuesday it had been notified of a leak on Bay Marchand Block 5 in Louisiana on 31 August.
+Talos said in a statement last Tuesday that it was notified of a leak on Bay Marchand Block 5 in Louisiana on 31 August.
 The company was a former holder of offshore leases in the area where it ceased production in 2017.
-The company underlined all wells were isolated from the producing reservoir in accordance with the regulatory standards.
+The firm underlined that all wells were isolated from the producing reservoir in accordance with the regulatory standards.
 All its pipeline infrastructure was completely removed by 2019.

 It was initially believed the oil spill was coming from an old pipeline used by Talos.
 Once it was notified about the oil leak, the company sent its response team.
 Talos conducted oil containment and recovery operations and investigated potential sources of the discharge.
 This intense cleanup involved a lift boat and other vessels.

-After conducting subsea sonar scans and physical inspections, the company was able to confirm its assets were not the source of the leak.
-Talos reported its divers observed and located a broken subsea 12-inch pipeline, which seemed to have been displaced by Hurricane Ida.
-Talos stated this appeared to be the source of the oil spill along with two smaller abandoned pipelines in the area.
-The company was adamant the damaged pipelines did not belong to Talos.
+After conducting subsea sonar scans and physical inspections, the U.S. player was able to confirm its assets were not the source of the leak.
+According to Talos, its divers observed and located a broken subsea 12-inch pipeline, which seemed to have been displaced by Hurricane Ida.
+This appeared to be the source of the oil spill along with two smaller abandoned pipelines in the area.
+Talos was adamant that the damaged pipelines did not belong to the company.